 To truly transform, we must address the fundamental question – why transform?
-Things are going well right now so why change it?
-These are natural questions and the ones that any management team should be asking.
-The answers lead us to identify the key trends in commercial shipping.
+Things are going well right now, so why change?
+These are natural questions and ones that any management team should be asking.
+The answers lead us to identify the key trends in commercial shipping:

 1. Family-owned shipping companies are undergoing a “sea change” (pun intended).
-When we look at family-owned companies such as MSC, Maersk, PCL and even Klaveness we see they are moving towards professional managers taking over the running of the company.
-In the past, the shipping companies were dominated by the family members controlling the company and they were in effect the “deal-makers” and the chartering managers in these companies were essentially doing the backend jobs – running voyage estimates and negotiating the contracts.
-This has meant that the knowledge of systems and processes has become the benchmark of expertise for chartering professionals – an end.
+When we look at family-owned companies such as MSC, Maersk, PCL, and even Klaveness, we see they are moving towards professional managers taking over the running of the company.
+In the past, the shipping companies were dominated by the family members controlling the company.
+They were, in effect, the “deal-makers”, and the chartering managers in these companies were essentially doing the back-end jobs – running voyage estimates and negotiating the contracts.
+This has meant that the knowledge of systems and processes has become the benchmark of expertise for chartering professionals.

 2. The old school way of teaching and passing knowledge from seniors to youngsters through mentoring does not exist.
-The intent to mentor is missing and, in some cases, so is the knowledge, especially in that senior personnel who came into the industry in the heady years of 2003 to 2008, when the market was on fire.
-These senior managers never got trained, due to no fault of their own, in the basic concepts of shipping and that means they are not able to pass on any “knowledge” to the younger generation.
-In addition, the younger generation is much more impatient and prefer to learn through technology rather than the old school methods.
+The intent to mentor is missing and, in some cases, so is the knowledge, especially among senior personnel who came into the industry in the heady years of 2003 to 2008, when the market was on fire.
+These senior managers never got trained, due to no fault of their own, in the basic concepts of shipping, and that means they are not able to pass on any “ knowledge” to the younger generation.
+In addition, the younger generation is much more impatient, and prefers to learn through technology rather than the old school methods.

 3. Gone are the days when information was key to getting a deal done.
-Today, data is the new “oil”, but it is becoming more and more democratized.
+Today, data is the new “oil”, but it is becoming more and more democratised.
 Nearly all of us have access to the same data.
 The power of data and the impact of its objectivity is unparalleled.
 However, the key is not data itself but the way we analyse it.
 It will be analytics that will set you apart and get the deal done.
-Gut feel and memory were usually behind decisions taken but they are limited in scope, extremely subjective in nature and linked to an individual.
+Gut feel and memory used to be behind decisions taken, but they are limited in scope, extremely subjective in nature, and linked to an individual.
 Data Analytics allows us to make objective and data-driven decisions, although the task of making that decision still lies with humans.

 How to leverage the key trends

 The first action is that the process must start from the top.
-The vision of digital transformation must be laid down by the top management and communicated in clear terms to the entire organization and possibly written into one of the broad goals of the company.
-The digital transformation must be brought into the organization in the same fashion as traffic from two lanes merges into one in an expressway.
+The vision of digital transformation must be laid out by the top management, communicated in clear terms to the whole organisation, and possibly written into one of the broad goals of the company.
+Digital transformation must be brought into the organisation in the same way that traffic from two lanes merges into one on an expressway.

-The main elements of this merging of lanes are setting of traffic rules (Chief Executive Officer sets these rules), the cars themselves (Chief Digital Officer provides these technology vehicles and products) and finally the drivers who are driving these cars (Chief Human Resource InnOvators ensures that the personnel using these products are adequately skilled).
-Thus CEO, CDO and CHRO must combine their energies to build this vision and implement it.
+The main elements of this merging of lanes are setting of traffic rules (Chief Executive Officer sets these rules), the cars themselves (Chief Digital Officer provides these technology vehicles and products), and, finally, the drivers who are driving these cars (Chief Human Resource Innovators ensure that the personnel using these products are adequately skilled).
+Thus CEO, CDO, and CHRO must combine their energies to build this vision and implement it.

 This technological tool will also help bridge the knowledge gap of seniors as they are more likely to learn those concepts on their own phone or laptop than to publicly admit they lack knowledge.
 These tools also ensure buy-in from the younger talent.

 The final action is to equip the organisation with the power of data analytics.
-This will involve data literacy (ensuring that each employee is aware of the power of data and thereby entering it more responsibly), data access (so that each employee can see how powerful data is helping his job and enabling him or her to contribute better) and finally data tools (to visualise the data to capture insights and therefore drive decision making).
-These three elements will combine to create Data Democracy, which will ensure that the organisation truly moves towards data analytics in an efficient and purposeful manner.
+This will involve data literacy (ensuring that each employee is aware of the power of data and thereby entering it more responsibly), data access (so that each employee can see how powerful data is helping them and enabling them to contribute better), and, finally, data tools (to visualise the data, capture insights, and therefore drive decision-making).
+These three elements will combine to create data democracy, which will ensure that the organisation truly moves towards data analytics in an efficient and purposeful manner.

 Klaveness – a specific but generic example